curv3d/curv/README.md

   Curv modules into Javascript.

 Curv is a work in progress.
 The project is just beginning.
 See below for a roadmap.
-Contributers are welcome.
+Contributions are welcome.

 ## Origins of the project
 Curv is an experimental sandbox for testing new ideas and technologies that